radgrad/docusaurus2/docs/developers/howto/maintain-data-integrity.md

 ---
-title: Integrity Checking
+title: How to maintain data integrity
-sidebar_label: Integrity Checking
+sidebar_label: Maintain data integrity
 ---

 Compared to relational database systems, MongoDB has very little support for ensuring the integrity of data models.
 For example, CareerGoal documents contain a slugID field that should contain the docID of a document in the Slug collection, and an interestIDs field that contains a list of docIDs of documents in the Interest collection.
 Now, if we were using a relational database system, the system itself would ensure that the integrity of these relationships between CareerGoals, Slugs, and Interests are satisfied (in other words, that those docIDs do point to entities in the correct collection).
 In contrast, in MongoDB, those field values are basically just strings, and it is left up to the developer to ensure that those strings are in fact docIDs in the appropriate collections.